tlowry/grawl/README.md

-grawl : A simple web scrape client for go
+grawl : a simple web scrape client for go
 =====

 ###To Install: